Homeowner Help: Doors

-As you can imagine, these doors are remarkably unique.
 One of the first areas a person looks at when visiting a home is the front door – these entryways are what everyone waits at when knocking or ringing the bell.
+The unusual nature of a Dutch door can bring some extra personality and serve as a conversation starter.
+Here are the key benefits:

 Nonetheless, despite all these advantages, a Dutch door has a few problems that should be mentioned more in full.

-Disadvantages of Dutch Doors
+Disadvantages of Exterior Dutch Doors

 If you live in a humid area with lots of insects, a Dutch door really won't be ideal for you.

 The selling points of these doors are effectively moot if the environment outside is either extremely warm or cold.
-In the same way, you wouldn’t open your windows in an extreme environment, you also wouldn’t take advantage of the main selling point of a Dutch door.
+In the same way you wouldn't open your windows in an extreme environment, you also wouldn't take advantage of the main selling point of a Dutch door.

 Furthermore, Dutch doors do require a bit more upkeep than their more-traditional counterparts.
 Every door, especially ones found on the outside of a home, will face a deal of maintenance as the forces of nature work to erode it.
 Because Dutch doors require more parts to work, such as hinges and handles, they're much more susceptible to creaking or breaking over time.

-There can also be additional problems with insulation – the warping of frames and the door itself with the changing of the seasons naturally causes gaps around the perimeter.
-Being dividable down the middle adds an extra set of weak points for this door.
+There can also be additional problems with insulation - the warping of frames and the door itself with the changing of the seasons naturally causes gaps around the perimeter.
+Being dividable down the middle adds an extra set of weak points for this split exterior door.

 Other Exterior Door Options